 This code will create a BEAST2 configuration file with name ’beast2.xml’, using a FASTA file with name alignment.fas, using the same default settings as BEAUti.
 The default settings are, among others, to use a Jukes-Cantor site model , a strict clock, and a Yule birth tree prior .

-An example of using a different site model, clock model and tree prior is shown by listing [lst:all_different]:
+An example of using a different site model, clock model and tree prior is:

 library(beautier) create_beast2_input_file( "alignment.fas", "beast2.xml", site_models = create_hky_site_model(), clock_models = create_rln_clock_model(), tree_priors = create_bd_tree_prior() )

-This code uses an HKY site model, a relaxed log-normal clock model and a birth-death tree prior .
-Table [tab:functions] shows an overview of all functions to create site models, clock models and tree priors.

-The arguments’ names site_models, clock_models and tree_priors are plural, as each of these can be (a list of) one or more elements.
+This code uses an HKY site model, a relaxed log-normal clock model and a birth-death tree prior, each with their default settings in BEAUti .
+Table [tab:functions] shows an overview of all functions to create site models, clock models and tree priors.Note that the arguments’ names site_models, clock_models and tree_priors are plural, as each of these can be (a list of) one or more elements.
 Each of these arguments must have the same number of elements, so that each alignment has its own site model, clock model and tree prior.

 beautier also uses the same default distributions as BEAUti for the site models, clock models and tree priors.
-For example, a Yule tree prior assumes that birth rate likelihoods follow a uniform distribution, from minus infinity to infinity.
-This assumption entails that negative and positive birth rates are just as likely, where a negative birth rate is biologically impossible.
-One may prefer an exponential distribution instead, as this would assume only positive birth rates, and unlikely high birth rates.
+For example, a Yule tree prior assumes that the birth rate follows a uniform distribution, from minus infinity to plus infinity.
+This assumption implies that negative and positive birth rates are just as likely, where a negative birth rate is biologically impossible.
+One may prefer an exponential distribution instead, as this would assume only positive birth rates, and make high birth rates unlikely.

-Listing [lst:diff_distr] shows how to do so in beautier:
+The following script shows how to do this in beautier:

 library(beautier) create_beast2_input_file( "alignment.fas", "beast2.xml", tree_priors = create_yule_tree_prior( birth_rate_distr = create_exp_distr() ) )

 Novel functionality that beautier offers, is that it allows for specifying a fixed crown age.
 By default, a phylogeny’s crown age is jointly-estimated with the other parameters.
-Setting a fixed crown age is not yet possible in BEAUti directly, but it is documented how to manually edit the XML file to allow for a fixed crown age.
-Listing [lst:fixed_crown_age] shows how to specify a fixed crown age with beautier:
+Setting a fixed crown age is not yet possible in BEAUti directly, but de BEAUti documentation mentions how to manually edit the XML file to allow for a fixed crown age.
+This is how to specify a fixed crown age with beautier:

 create_beast2_input_file( "alignment.fas", "beast2.xml" posterior_crown_age = 15 )